Family Formation (preschool through grade 5)

 “Parents are the primary educators in the faith.”
 (General Directory for Catechesis 255)

 “Family catechesis precedes, accompanies, and enriches other forms of instruction in the faith.”
 (Catechism 2226)

 “The right and duty of parents to give education is essential … original and primary … and it is irreplaceable and incapable of being entirely delegated to others.”
 (Familiaris Consortio, 36)

 The Church recognizes the limitations in attempting to catechize children if their parents are not involved in the process.
 By evangelizing parents to realize what the Church is asking of them, and giving them support and encouragement in their mission, we are answering the Church’s call.

 In a nutshell, this is what Family Formation accomplishes.
 Adult catechesis teaches and encourages parents and allows them to have the “know-how” to share the beauty of the Catholic Faith and bring their children to Jesus.

 What is Family Formation?

-A tried and true teaching resource, Family Formation is designed for parishes and families with children in preschool through grade 6.
+A tried and true teaching resource, Family Formation is designed for parishes and families with children in preschool through grade 5.
 Family Formation promotes parents as the primary educators of their children in the Catholic Faith.
 The curriculum was developed over many years by regular parents.
 The lessons transmit solid Catholic teaching and bring the Faith to life within the family.
-Family Formation replaces the weekly Wednesday evening elementary classes.

 - Written by parents for use in families